Short-Term vs. Long-Term Goals: Planning Your Financial Future

-To help you connect everything together, it can be helpful to speak with a financial advisor.
-They’re particularly beneficial if you have a complex set of circumstances — maybe you need to know which debt to pay off first or how to juggle different goals.
+To connect everything together, it can be helpful to speak with a financial advisor.
+They’re particularly beneficial if you have a complex set of circumstances.
+Maybe you need to know which debt to pay off first or how to juggle different goals.

 Still, there are some broad principles to help you get started.

-The golden standard of goal-setting is to focus on SMART goals, an acronym that says your objectives should be:
+The golden standard of goal-setting is to use SMART goals, an acronym that says your objectives should be: